 Such Negative Imagery is thereby discouraged.

 Do you think We missed a few ?
 Let us know.
 Comment on the article and share your views.
+This was all from seafarer traditions.

 Image Credits: Google Search Images and Respective owners.
 Used for educational purpose only.